TileDB-Inc/TileDB-CSharp/README.md

 ## Build
 ### Supported Platforms
-Currently the following platforms are supported:
+Currently we test against .NET Core 5, and the following platforms are supported:
 * Windows
 * Linux
 * macOS